Cabbage stem weevil and cabbage seed weevil

 Biology

 There are several species of weevils whose larvae live on a wide variety of cruciferous plants.
-The most common is the small cabbage stem weevil.
+The most common is the cabbage stem weevil.

-Small cabbage weevil
+Small cabbage stem weevil

 Cabbage pod weevil

-Large cabbage shoot weevil
+Large cabbage stem weevil

 Cabbage gall weevil

-Black cabbage shoot weevil
+Black cabbage stem weevil

 Damage symptoms